Sherwin Williams Tinsmith: LRV, Undertones and a Little More

 - It can even handle a warm white like Sherwin Williams Pure White

 Is this a good colour for the exterior of a home?

 Tinsmith is definitely a good option for the exterior of a home, as long as your roof, brick, stone and other exterior features can SUPPORT a gray with a blue undertone!

 Read more: 5 Tips to Choosing an Exterior Paint Color

 What Benjamin Moore paint colours are the same as or similar to Tinsmith?

 Every colour has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out colours with a SIMILAR approach, such as…

 - Benjamin Moore Stonington Gray

-BTW, if you’re thinking of colour matching between brands (ie: getting BM to make an SW paint colour), you might want to read THIS first.
+BTW, if you’re thinking of colour matching between brands, PLEASE read THIS first.

 What type of paint colours look good with Tinsmith?

-Tinsmith is actually reasonable flexible, due in part to its more simple undertone and wink more depth.
+Tinsmith is actually reasonable flexible, due in part to its more simple undertone and slightly lower value.
 You can partner it with some colours like…

 - off-white warm grays and some greiges

 - muted cream paint colors

 - light gray paint colours with a similar undertone profile

 - many gray-blue blends